dpb587/gget/README.md

     gget --type=archive github.com/stedolan/jq '*.zip'

-Use the `blob` type to download individual repository files.
+Use the `blob` type to download repository source files.
 Branch and commit references may also be used for these types.

     gget --type=blob github.com/stedolan/jq@jq-1.5-branch README.md

-Use `--help` to see all options and learn more about advanced usage.
+Use `--help` to see additional options and learn more for advanced usage.

-    Usage:
-      gget HOST/OWNER/REPOSITORY[@REF] [[LOCAL-PATH=]RESOURCE-GLOB...]

-    Runtime Options:
-      -q, --quiet                             suppress runtime status reporting
-      -v, --verbose                           increase logging verbosity (multiple)
-      -h, --help                              show documentation of this command --version=[CONSTRAINT]              show version of this command (with optional constraint to validate)

-    Repository Options:
-          --service=NAME                      specific git service to use (values: github, gitlab; default: auto-detect) --ref-version=CONSTRAINT            version constraint(s) to require of latest (e.g. 4.x) --ref-stability=STABILITY           acceptable stability level(s) for latest (values: stable, pre-release, any; default: stable)
-          --show-ref                          show resolved repository ref instead of downloading

-    Resource Options:
-          --type=TYPE                         type of resource to get (values: asset, archive, blob; default: asset) --ignore-missing=[RESOURCE-GLOB]    if a resource is not found, skip it rather than failing (multiple) --exclude=RESOURCE-GLOB             exclude resource(s) from download (multiple)
-          --show-resources                    show matched resources instead of downloading

-    Download Options:
-          --cd=DIR                            change to directory before writing files --executable=[RESOURCE-GLOB]        apply executable permissions to downloads (multiple) --stdout                            write file contents to stdout rather than disk --parallel=INT                      maximum number of parallel downloads (default: 3)

-    Arguments:
-      HOST/OWNER/REPOSITORY[@REF]:            repository reference
-      [LOCAL-PATH=]RESOURCE-GLOB:             resource name(s) to download

 ### Installation